 Who Was Charles Darwin?

-Born in Shrewsbury, England, in 1831 he embarked on a five-year survey voyage around the world on the HMS Beagle; his studies of specimens led him to formulate his theories.
+Charles Robert Darwin was a British naturalist and biologist known for his theory of evolution and his understanding of the process of natural selection.
+In 1831, he embarked on a five-year voyage around the world on the HMS Beagle, during which time his studies of various plants and an led him to formulate his theories.
 In 1859, he published his landmark book, On the Origin of Species.

 Theory of Evolution

-Darwin’s theory of evolution declared that species survived through a process called "natural selection," where those that successfully adapted, or evolved, to meet the changing requirements of their natural habitat thrived, while those that failed to evolve and reproduce died off.
+Darwin’s theory of evolution declared that species survived through a process called "natural selection," where those that successfully adapted or evolved to meet the changing requirements of their natural habitat thrived and reproduced, while those species that failed to evolve and reproduce died off.

 At the time, other naturalists believed that all species either came into being at the start of the world or were created over the course of natural history.
 In either case, they believed species remained much the same throughout time.

 'Origin of Species'

 In 1858, after years of scientific investigation, Darwin publicly introduced his revolutionary theory of evolution in a letter read at a meeting of the Linnean Society.
 On November 24, 1859, he published a detailed explanation of his theory in his best-known work, On the Origin of Species by Means of Natural Selection.

 In the next century, DNA studies provided scientific evidence for Darwin’s theory of evolution.
 However, controversy surrounding its conflict with Creationism — the religious view that all of nature was born of God — is still found among some people today.

 Social Darwinism is a collection of ideas that emerged in the late 1800s that adopted Darwin’s theory of evolution to explain social and economic issues.